practicalli/neovim/docs/repl-workflow.md

 The design journal can be used to create meaningful documentation for the project very easily and should prevent time spent on repeating the same conversations.

 !!!
-HINT "Add example journal"
+HINT "Example design journal"
     [Design journal for TicTacToe game using Reagent, ClojureScript and Scalable Vector Graphics](https://github.com/jr0cket/tictactoe-reagent/blob/master/src/tictactoe_reagent/core.cljs#L124)